 Essentially, these realities define the power of the bullet point.

-If we consider the careful use of simple colour contrast as secondary, even today, bullet points are one of the simplest, most effective, yet often under valued writing or communication aids.
+If we consider the careful use of simple color contrast as secondary, even today, bullet points are one of the simplest, most effective, yet often under valued writing or communication aids.

 Therefore, especially when you seek to put over a complex or multi-layered sentence, longer paragraph, consider breaking your sentence or paragraph into smaller chunks.